kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 ### Animating hidden

-In order to animate hiding, all you have to do is update the hidden property within an animation block.
+Stack views are fully compatible with the UIView animation engine.
+This means that animating the appearance/disappearance of an arranged subview, is as simple as toggling its `hidden` property _inside_ an animation block.

 It's finally time to write some code again!
 Open **SpotInfoViewController.swift** and take a look at `updateWeatherInfoViews(hideWeatherInfo:animated:)`.
 When the user taps **Hide**, the current state gets saved.
 In `viewDidLoad()` this method gets called with `animated: false` and when the button is pressed it gets called with `animated: true`, so the method already receives the `animate` parameter correctly.